Siliconrob/render-native/README.md

 ## Render Deployment

 - Signup for a free [Render](https://dashboard.render.com/register) account.
-You won't regrest it :)
+You won't regret it :)
 - Connect your [GitHub](https://docs.render.com/github) account
 - Choose the `Web Services` [option](https://docs.render.com/web-services)
  - Make sure it is set to `Python 3`